interpretAMR/AMRrulesCuration/README.md

 An overview of the concept, with example data structures and code, is available in the [AMRrules](https://github.com/interpretAMR/AMRrules) repository.

 We are partnering with [ESGEM, the ESCMID Study Group on Epidemiological Markers](https://www.escmid.org/esgem/), to form an ESGEM-AMR Working Group to curate organism-specific rule sets.
+A detailed description of the Working Group is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Working%20Group.pdf), including scope, plans and timeline.
+Technical guidance for curation of rule sets is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Technical%20Guidance.pdf), this is a work in progress and will be refined as we go.

+## Members

+The leaders of the working group are Kat Holt (LSHTM), Natacha Couto (ESGEM Chair), and Jane Hawkey (Monash, leading bioinformatics development).

+A call for members was launched at the ESGEM General Meeting on April 29, and we are currently taking expressions of interest to join the Working Group.
+If after reading these documents you are interested to join, please register your interest, and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.
 Membership of the working group is open to anyone with relevant expertise, you do not have to be an ESGEM member.

-A detailed description of the ESGEM-AMR Working Group is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Working%20Group.pdf), including scope / plans / timeline.
-Technical guidance for curation of rule sets is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Technical%20Guidance.pdf).

-If after reading these documents you are interested to join the working group, please register your interest, and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.